What is Spinal Shock?

 - In-home health aides.

 The spinal shock you experience immediately following a spinal cord injury often accompanies psychological shock, trauma, and anxiety.
-But just as spinal shock disappears, so too does the sense of hopelessness that typically accompanies a spinal cord injury.
+But, just as spinal shock symptoms can disappear, so too can the sense of hopelessness that typically accompanies a spinal cord injury.
 A normal, happy life is still possible.